AlexJSully/AlexJSully-Portfolio/README.md

 git clone https://github.com/AlexJSully/alexjsully-portfolio.git
 ```

-Then run `npm install`, change to the appropriate directory and then `npm start`.
+Then run `npm install`, change to the appropriate directory and then `npm dev`.
 My portfolio will run at <http://localhost:3000/>.

 ## Known issues